 All of the arrangements in the sheet music library feature special notation for the chemnitzer concertina.
 Though the music has been arranged for this particular instrument, many professional and amateur musicians who play other musical instruments also enjoy the use of these compositions.
 Visitors find this website a valuable resource for both popular and hard to find polkas, waltzes, obereks, fox trots and other styles of old-time music.

-Please use the convenient navigation links at the top and right-hand side of each page to find your way to the many website features.
-Frequent Questions provides you with the answers to our visitors’ most common queries.
+Please use the convenient menu navigation at the top of each page to find your way to the many website features.
+Frequently Asked Questions provides you with the answers to our visitors’ most common queries.
 The Search function is available on each page as is the link to website Help.
 Please Contact Us if you require any special assistance or if you have any comments or questions regarding chemnitzer concertinas, the USCA, or this website.